mariomui/obsidianmd-templates/10--alias-spec-template.md

 <%* /**
 * # ---Transient Template Commit Log
+  * v1.0.12 *2025-01-11*
+    * Remove the template check because inline dataview is prone to fragility.
+Willing to live with template drift.
   * v1.0.11 *2024-05-28*
     * Add doc to versioning to explicitly state its usecase is to easily show that the consumed item comes from what version of the document not what version of the template.
   * v1.0.10 *2024-05-14*